xisentian/draft-mls-combiner/draft-hale-mls-combiner.md

 The HPQMLSInfo struct contains characterizing information to signal to users that they are participating in a combined session.
 This is necessary both functionally to allow for group synchronization and as a security measure to prevent downgrading attacks to coax users into parcipating in just one of the two sessions.
 The `group_id`, `cipher_suite`, and `epoch` from both sessions (`t` for traditional and `pq` for the Post Quantum session) are used as bookkeeping values to validate and synchronize group operations.
 The `mode` is a boolean value: `0` for the default PQ Confidentiality Only mode and `1` for the PQ Confidentiality and Authenticity mode.

-The HPQMLSInfo struct conforms to the [Safe Extensions API](https://messaginglayersecurity.rocks/mls-extensions/draft-ietf-mls-extensions.html).
+The HPQMLSInfo struct conforms to the Safe Extensions API (see [I-D.ietf-mls-extensions]).
 Recall that an extension is called *safe* if it does not modify base MLS protocol or other MLS extensions beyond using components of the Safe Extension API.
 This allows security analysis of our HPQMLS Combiner protocol in isolation of the security guarantees of the base MLS protocol to enable composability of guarantees.
 The HPMLSInfo extension struct SHALL be in the following format:

 [BH: What's in the clear here?
 Trad session vs T session notation]